Assembly to OK rape kit bill, tough-on-crime proposals

 The Assembly also was set to pass a package of bills Tuesday that would impose tougher sanctions and sentences on criminals.
 The legislation would:

-—Require the Department of Corrections to recommend revoking a person's extended supervision, parole or probation if he or she is charged with a crime.
+— Require the Department of Corrections to recommend revoking a person's extended supervision, parole or probation if he or she is charged with a crime.
+According to department estimates, hundreds of people could end up back in prison and the agency would need to build two new prisons to house them.
+Operation costs could jump by $54.7 million in the first year of the bill's enactment, according to the estimates.

 Follow Todd Richmond on Twitter at https://twitter.com/trichmond1